TIBCONL/tibcodatascienceworkshop/Readme.md

 Feel free to ask any questions you might have!

+### Task 1.
+Explore and prepare TIBCO Data Science
 1. Explore and prepare TIBCO Data Science
-1. Log in to [TIBCO Data Science](http://tstrainingdemo.tibco.com/) using the credentials that were provided to you by opening a browser and navigate to: [http://tstrainingdemo.tibco.com/](http://tstrainingdemo.tibco.com/)
+2. Log in to [TIBCO Data Science](http://tstrainingdemo.tibco.com/) using the credentials that were provided to you by opening a browser and navigate to: [http://tstrainingdemo.tibco.com/](http://tstrainingdemo.tibco.com/)
-2. Click on the gear icon in the upper right corner of the home page and customize the page layout by selecting and reordering widgets.
+3. Click on the gear icon in the upper right corner of the home page and customize the page layout by selecting and reordering widgets.